When does redundancy happen?

 If a branch of the business closes or if the business shuts down in its entirety, redundancies will be inevitable.

 All of the above are examples of situations where making staff redundant may apply.
 Organisation development may also result in waves of redundancies.
-When it comes to making staff redundant, each situation should be looked into thoughtfully and alternatives should be prioritised where possible.
+When it comes to making staff redundant, look into each situation thoughtfully and prioritise alternatives where possible.
+As an employer, remember to consider offering alternative employment within the organisation to affected employees before proceeding with redundancy.

 Statutory redundancy and contractual redundancy explained